trinhdvt/spring-rest-api-starter/README.md

 * Security

     * Authentication with JSON Web Token
-    * Block too many request from same IP Address in a duration of time (API Rate Limit)
+    * Block too many requests from the same IP Address in a duration of time (API Rate Limit)
     * CORS configuration
     * Annotations to restrict endpoints to certain roles
     * Custom `CurrentUser` to get current user information from JWT token